jpmcclain/code_challenge/README.md

 To start please download this entire project structure.
 Please have NodeJS installed.

-You will also need to setup a local MongoDB server so you can host a connection for example this app uses the MongoDB connection: mongodb://localhost:27017/inventory (inventory is the collections name) the rest is the service connection.
+You will also need to setup a local MongoDB server so you can host a connection for example this app uses the MongoDB connection: mongodb://localhost:27017/inventory (inventory is the database name) the rest is the service connection.
 To make your own local MongoDB please go here and follow the steps: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/
 This will show you a step by step on how to make your own local MongoDB.